MaksimKazachkov/iOS-Clean-Architecture-with-Coordinator-pattern/README.md

 ## Generated code
-This template generates all files that you need to create a new VIP module.
+This template generates all files that you need to create a new clean module.
 All generated code is Swift 4.

 ## References
 - reference to my article